sasha0552/pascal-pkgs-ci/README.md

 pip3 install triton-pascal
 ```

+> [!NOTE]
-Note that installation will be simplified in the future.
+Installation will be simplified in the future.

 ---